-Chief Student Affairs Officer (CSAO): The CSAO oversees the staff members responsible for implementation of the policies and procedures found in "Rights and Responsibilities," including formal and informal adjudication processes.
-Whenever the position of CSAO is referenced in "Rights and Responsibilities," it also includes any designee(s).
-The CSAO is designated by the President of the University.
-The current Chief Student Affairs Officer is the Vice Provost for Student Affairs (VPSA), who may also serve, or designate a staff member to serve, in the role of CSAO for any given case as circumstances require.
+Senior Student Affairs Officer (SSAO): The SSAO oversees the staff members responsible for implementing the policies and procedures found in "Rights and Responsibilities," including formal and informal adjudication processes.
+Whenever the position of SSAO is referenced in "Rights and Responsibilities," it also includes any designee(s).
+The SSAO is designated by the President of the University.
+The current Senior Student Affairs Officer is the Vice President of Student Affairs (VPSA), who may serve, or designate a staff member to serve, in the role of SSAO for any given case as circumstances require.